Fedotova-Elena/DataProtfolio/Tableau Project/README.md

 ### Research Question

--	On pages with a high bounce rate, how quickly users bounced?
+-	On pages with a high bounce rate, how quickly visitors bounced?
 What is the average time they spent on pages?

--	Pages with high bounce rate and exit rate would have less average time spent on each page?
+-	Would pages with high bounce rate and exit rate have less average time spent on each page?

 ### Important findings